SurvivrrHayde/file-flex/README.md

 ## About

-Description: "File-Flex is a cross-platform tool designed to simplify file system operations, making it easy for users to manage files and directories."
+File-Flex is a cross-platform tool designed to simplify file system operations, making it easy for users to manage files and directories.
-Purpose: Explain what your application does, the problems it solves, and why it might be useful.
 ## Key Features

 List main features such as batch file renaming, directory synchronization, secure file deletion.